 Picture

-The meeting finished up with draws and some happy winners!
+As usual the meeting wrapped up with our draws and some happy winners!

 ]]>